Client-Side Web SDK

 Instant Link Configuration

-There is one function to configuration for Instant Link.
+There is one function to configure for Instant Link.

 requires implementing the InstantLinkStartStep